Ancient Rome: Republic

 In the 4th century BC, Rome had come under attack by the Gauls, who now extended their power in the Italian peninsula beyond the Po Valley and through Etruria.
-On 16 July 390 BC, a Gallic army under the leadership of tribal chieftain Brennus, met the Romans on the banks of the Allia River ten miles north of Rome.
-Brennus defeated the Romans, and the Gauls marched to Rome.
-Most Romans had fled the city, but some barricaded themselves upon the Capitoline Hill for a last stand.
-The Gauls looted and burned the city, then laid siege to the Capitoline Hill.
-The siege lasted seven months.
+On 16 July 390 BC, a Gallic army under the leadership of tribal chieftain Brennus, defeated the Romans at the Battle of the Allia and marched to Rome.
+The Gauls looted and burned the city, then laid siege to the Capitoline Hill, where some Romans had barricaded themselves, for seven months.
 The Gauls then agreed to give the Romans peace in exchange for 1000 pounds of gold.
 According to later legend, the Roman supervising the weighing noticed that the Gauls were using false scales.
 The Romans then took up arms and defeated the Gauls.
 Their victorious general Camillus remarked "With iron, not with gold, Rome buys her freedom."

 The Romans gradually subdued the other peoples on the Italian peninsula, including the Etruscans.
 The last threat to Roman hegemony in Italy came when Tarentum, a major Greek colony, enlisted the aid of Pyrrhus of Epirus in 281 BC, but this effort failed as well.
-The Romans secured their conquests by founding Roman colonies in strategic areas, thereby establishing stable control over the region of Italy they had conquered.
+The Romans secured their conquests by founding Roman colonies in strategic areas, thereby establishing stable control over the region.